INM-6/neuroephys_analysis_ontology/README.md

 - `parameters`: module to extend the **AnalysisParameter** base class, in order to define the specific parameters and their semantic groupings.
 - `bibliography`: module that defines individuals with the bibliographic references used to annotate **AnalysisStep** classes.

 Each folder contains the `.owl` file with the source, and a XML catalog file that is used to perform local imports correctly when loading into Protégé.
+A top-level OWL file `neao.owl` is contained in `\src` and imports all the submodules to produce the final NEAO OWL source.
+This file should be edited only for the NEAO ontology metadata.

 ### Documentation